sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | use | $use | {{indexed-link-use}}
 {: #tbl-model-extension-enum-sockets title="CoSWID CDDL Enumeration Extension Points"}

-A number of SWID/CoSWID value registries are also defined in {{iana-value-registries}} that allow new values to be registered with IANA for the enumerations above.
-This registration mechanism supports the definition of new well-known index values and names for new enumeration values used by both SWID and CoSWID.
-This registration mechanism allows new standardized enumerated values to be shared between both specifications (and implementations) over time, and references to the IANA registries will be added to the next revision of {{SWID}}.
+A number of CoSWID value registries are also defined in {{iana-value-registries}} that allow new values to be registered with IANA for the enumerations above.
+This registration mechanism supports the definition of new well-known index values and names for new enumeration values used by CoSWID, which can also be used by a future revision of {{SWID}}.
+This registration mechanism allows new standardized enumerated values to be shared between both specifications (and associated implementations) over time.

 {: #model-concise-swid-tag}
 ## The concise-swid-tag Map